frankjungdss/repdata-project1/PA1_template.md

 processing and interpreting the data.

 This assessment makes use of data from a personal activity monitoring device.
-This device collects data at 5 minute intervals through out the day.
-The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.
+This device collects data at 5-minute intervals through out the day.
+The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5-minute intervals each day.

 ## Data